linode/docs/docs/tools-reference/tools/faster-file-navigation-with-autojump.md

   [[ -s `brew --prefix`/etc/autojump.sh ]] && . `brew --prefix`/etc/autojump.sh
 {{< /output >}}

-### Installation via Python
+### Install autojump via Python

-1. Ensure that git is installed, then clone the autojump repo:
+1. Ensure that git is installed, navigate to the directory where autojump should be installed, then clone the autojump repo:

         git clone git://github.com/joelthelion/autojump.git